Javier1257/TE3002B_Intelligent_Robotics_Implementation/Week 7/Challenges/Activity1/readme.md

 The version that we used in the course is `2.6.2` in python `3.6.9`

 ## Notes
- * All acitvities must be performed in the real robot and the gazebo simulation.

-  - Remember to make the nodes executable using the the following command inside the catkin_ws/src/basic_comms/src and catkin_ws/src/basic_comms/src folders
+  - Remember to make nodes executable (if applicable) using the the following command inside the catkin_ws/src/basic_comms/src and catkin_ws/src/basic_comms/src folders
 ```
  chmod +x signal_generator.py